News and updates

-We are now sending out a monthly update to cover the Greater Cambridge area.
-This is because the planning departments for South Cambridgeshire District Council (SCDC) and Cambridge City Council (CCC) have been combined to form the Greater Cambridge Shared Planning service.
+This monthly update covers the Greater Cambridge area.
+The planning departments for South Cambridgeshire District Council (SCDC) and Cambridge City Council (CCC) have been combined to form the Greater Cambridge Shared Planning service which serve this area.

 This update gives information on: